- In Character

 If you are unsure if your character (or story line) borders on blatant copying, please speak with an op before playing.

 #BlkDragon*Inn Is Medieval Fantasy

 Characters should fit the setting.
-BDI’s setting at large is that of a late medieval or early renaissance time period in a fantasy world.
+BDI’s setting at large is that of a late medieval time period in a fantasy world.
 This is not Europe, or even Earth, and those countries do not exist in the world of BDI.
 Technology should be kept fitting to the time period present.
 Lasers, space ships and Klingons do not exist here.
-You should not equip your character with high tech, power armor, phasers, space ships or semi automatic submachine guns, etc. Please see the Race guide and the Class guides for suggestions on native races and professions in the BDI setting.
+You should not equip your character with high tech, power armor, phasers, space ships or semi automatic submachine guns, etc. Please see the Race guide and the Class guide for suggestions on native races and professions in the BDI setting.

 BDI remains committed to our longstanding policy of no character registration and a roleplaying environment open to all.
 However, as our setting has developed and changed over the two decades we’ve been in operation, it has become clear that some characters are inappropriate to the setting.

 In order to maintain the setting’s integrity and provide a pleasant roleplaying environment for our patrons, the channel operators reserve the right to review any character who we believe to be incompatible with our setting or hostile to the roleplay environment, even if that character’s player has not broken any of the disciplinary rules of the channel.
 If the channel operators have a problem with a character, that character’s player may be asked to make modifications or to no longer play that character in our channel.
 Depending on the severity of the infraction and the player’s cooperation with the channel operator, further consequences, including kicks and/or bans, may result.